cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 In this chapter we explain the process of creating a relational database from an entity-relationship model.
 While many steps are largely mechanical, a number of decisions need to be made along the way.
 We will explore the trade-offs for each decision.
 We will use the computer manufacturer data model from :numref:`Chapter {number} <erd-chapter>` as our example.

 This chapter assumes you are familiar with the basics of the relational model of the database, including tables and primary and foreign key constraints.
-The necessary foundations are covered in either Part I (Chapters 1.1, 1.7) or Part III (Chapters ???).
+The necessary foundations are covered in either Part I (Chapters :numref:`{number} <basics-chapter>` and :numref:`{number} <constraints-chapter>`) or Part III (:numref:`Chapter {number} <relational-model-chapter>`).

 There are many ways to represent the relational database: logical or physical data models (:numref:`Chapter {number} <other-notations-chapter>`), text or tabular descriptions, or SQL code.
 Which you use will depend on your development process and needs.
 In this chapter, we will provide simple text descriptions in tabular format.